DelphineLeconte/Repo/Ex3.md

 examiner_aus = examiner_aus[examiner_aus$wg==164 | examiner_aus$wg==173,]
 ```

-now we merge edges from csv and selected work groups, by the field
+Now we merge edges from csv and selected work groups, by the field
 “examiner id” both for ego and alter, and we keep only those of our two
 working groups